Abukodonosor/typeScript-back/README.md

 # typeScript-back

 This is my first time useing typeScript, so i tried to make wraper around express, and to use node with much more structural power.
+(so excuse if i didn't use best industrial practices)

 Need to implement:
 -bcrypt for password